imprasukjain/Health-Concern/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which allows for free use, modification, and distribution.
+This project is licensed under the [GNU General Licence](LICENSE), which allows for free use, modification, and distribution.

 Join the healthcare revolution today with AI Bot and experience a future where healthcare is as easy as booking a dinner reservation.

+## Disclaimer

+Please Note: AI Bot is an ongoing project, and some of its functionalities might not be fully operational at this stage.
+We are actively working on this project to make it more robust and functional.
+Your feedback and contributions are highly appreciated as we continue to improve the system.
+Thank you for your understanding.